kiro6/penetration-testing-notes/API/API description languages/WDSL/README.md

 ```

-##### For HTTP bindings, the `<wsdl:binding>` element includes `<http:binding>` elements to define the details for the HTTP request and response messages.
-HTTP bindings are commonly used for RESTful web services.

 ### portType element
-here we define the operations for our service in abstract way
+- here we define the operations for our service in abstract way
+- `operation name="Login"` this what is used in `SOAPAction` header
 ```xml
 	<wsdl:portType name="HacktheBoxSoapPort">
 		<!-- Login Operaion | PORT -->